-There's also time for fun on board when the family comes to visit.
+In the midst of net repair and boat prep, there's always time for fun on board when the family comes to visit.

 What happens to all of the salmon that are hauled aboard in a seine net?
 Most seiners transfer their fish to a packer (also called a tender).
 This pair were busy doing just that inside Sitka's breakwater.